-The Library Learning Commons is piloting an eReserve system for Fall 2020, in part to mitigate the inability to use print course reserves because of COVID19 restrictions.
+The library will continue to use an electronic course reserve system for the Spring 2021 semester.
+(The traditional print course reserve system is unavailable due to the need to "quarantine" print materials for 24-72 hours between uses and Commonwealth of Massachusetts guidelines.)
 Within the bounds of copyright law, we are committed to working with you to provide easy access to scholarly materials to support student learning.

 - Readings are easily accessible to your students

 - Integrates automatically in ECLearn courses under the new "Library Resources" menu option.

 - Offers detailed usage statistics to see if your students are viewing assigned materials

 - Emmanuel instructors can request course materials (see acceptable item list below) be uploaded to the Library Learning Commons’ Course eReserve platform

 - An online request form must be completed each semester for items to be uploaded to the eReserve platform.

 - By submitting items for eReserves, the instructor consents to adhere to the Emmanuel College reserve policies and rights (see copyright guidelines below).